96boards/website/96Boards.org/Projects/GadgetDrone/README.md

 - **Type of Project:** Demonstrations (Projects showcasing individual features of a 96Boards product)
 - **Project Category:** Demo/robotics/drone, robotics project or similar probably involving both hardware and software components
 - **Board(s) used:** [DragonBoard 410c](http://www.96boards.org/product/dragonboard410c/)
-- **Description:** Gumstix has put together a working 96Boards drone using the Qualcomm DragonBoard 410c and the AeroCore 2 Mezzanine from Gumstix.
-96Boards and the Gumstix AeroCore 2 card are used to fly a drone with PX4 R/C and wireless, telemetry, and video feed capabilities.

 ## Videos